Aeroluna/LunaCoopMod/README.md

 - Fixed an issue where Tyrannazors had a larger unit radius when burrowed than unburrowed.
 - Fixed an issue where Creepers could not damage friendly units.
 - Changed Explosive Creeper weapon icon.
+- Changed Greater Primal Wurms to visually burrow away instead of exploding when expiring.

 yeah.